openshift-cloud-team/aged-machines-pruner/article.md

 └── templates/    # The template files
 ```

-And change `templates/configmap.yaml` by reading configmap data content from the file
+And change `templates/configmap.yaml` by reading ConfigMap data content from the file

 ```yaml templates/configmap.yaml
 apiVersion: v1